TilmanGriesel/PeregrineLogger/README.md

 ## Filter Functions
 PeregrineLogger supports class name based filtering.
-That means, that log messages can be filtered by full qualified class names (fqcn) or Classes itself.
+That means, that log messages can be filtered by full qualified class names (FQCN) or Classes itself.

-To enable the filter, simply type ```PeregrineLoggerFactory.filterClasses(MyClass, AnotherClass);``` or ```PeregrineLoggerFactory.filterClasses('com.pack.example::MyClass');``` or together... it's up to you.
+To enable the filter, simply type ```PeregrineLoggerFactory.filterClasses(MyClass, AnotherClass);``` or ```PeregrineLoggerFactory.filterClasses('com.pack.example::MyClass');``` Combinations possible.

 Another function of the filter system is, that you are able to invert the filter.
 To exclude all classes defined in filterClasses() from logging, type  ```PeregrineLoggerFactory.invertClassFilter = true```

 ## How to extend
-Nothing is simple as that.
 Create a Class with an ```IPeregrineLogTarget``` implementation.

 Add the API:
 * ```public function log(item:PeregrineLogItem, tp:Number):void```